makemeunsee/interpolateme/README.md

 Run with:

 * "--f" for fullscreen.
 * "--c xxx" to specify the number of cells to create at start.
-Default is 1000, recommended between 1000 and 10000.
+Default is 8000, slow from 20000 onward.
 * "--s someString" to specify the seed to use to randomize the cells.
 * "--g xx" to specify the maze overlapping factor.
 100 for no overlapping, 25 for medium overlapping, >10 for extreme overlapping.
-* "--p" to compute and draw the maze path.
-Warning: *very* memory heavy for models with ~3000 cells or more.

 Features
 --------